Reeses Peanut Butter Chex Bars

 Q: Can I use crunchy peanut butter?

-Q: Why are my bars too sticky?
+Q: What if my bars end up too sticky?

 Q: Can I halve the recipe?

-Q: Are these safe for nut allergies?
+Q: Are these safe for those with nut allergies?

 Conclusion